peter-smallidge/slash-wall-vegetation/slash-wall-plot-analysis.md

 <br>

-\#Read data files as csv located within the repository \#Conduct basic visualization of the data \#\#Use the function “skim” to provide summary statistics \#\#Use the function “table”, “names”, and “dim”
+# Read data files as csv located within the repository

+# Conduct basic visualization of the data

+## Use the function “skim” to provide summary statistics

 ``` r
 setwd("~/R/slash-wall-vegetation")